dev99problems/raycast-scripts/README.md

 projects and **private** projects of your work `organization`, you often need to request the broader list of `access` in your organization for this integration to be able to get your `work pull-requests` and it may be a problem.

-**`So to avoid those`** restrictions and additional access requests, this little fellow was implemented.
+**`So to avoid these`** restrictions and additional access requests, this little fellow was implemented.

 <br/>